lite-xl/lite-xl.github.io/CONTRIBUTING.md

 #### Don't

-Use inline links.
+Use inline links except for autolinks or anchors.

-> This rule does not apply to autolinks or anchor links.

 ```md
 Follow [this link](https://someurl.com) and also [this interesting one](https://interesting-one.com).